opyruso/theOtherRoles/README.md

 - **Dleks:** You are now able to select the Dleks map.
 - **Task Counts:** You are now able to select more tasks.
 - **Role Summary:** When a game ends there will be a list of all players and their roles and their task progress

+# Settings
+The mod adds a few new feature to Among Us:
+- **Scan** Crewmates can use scanner at the same time (prevent scan abuse)

 ### Task Count Limits per map
 You can configure: